cheatsnake/backend-cheats/README.md

 > 🤝 If you want to help the project, feel free to send your [issues](https://github.com/cheatsnake/backend-cheats/issues) or [pull requests](https://github.com/cheatsnake/backend-cheats/pulls).

-> 🌙 For better experiense enable [dark theme](https://github.com/settings/appearance).
+> 🌙 For better experience enable [dark theme](https://github.com/settings/appearance).

 <p><a name="top"></a></p>